Should I Become a Welding Inspector?

 Formal training through a community college or vocational school isn't required, but some employers seek welding inspectors with postsecondary education.
 Technical programs in welding typically last 1-2 years and result in a welding diploma or certificate.
 Topics generally include blueprint reading, metallurgy, fabrication, and arc welding.
 Students might also consider 2-year associate's degree programs in welding technology.
 These programs often include general education coursework as well as welding-specific classes in arc, gas tungsten arc, and pipe welding.

 - Bolster related skills.
-Skills in mathematics, creating objects and designing diagrams can be developed in courses like mathematics, wood or metal shop and drafting.
-Welding inspectors must use mathematics in calculations to determine the strength of the weld, as well as drafting skill to examine and evaluate other welders' designs.
+Skills in creating objects and designing diagrams can be developed in courses like mathematics, wood or metal shop and drafting.
+Welding inspectors must use mathematics in calculations to determine the strength of the weld as well as drafting skills to examine and evaluate other welders' designs.

 Step 2: Gain Work Experience